Vyral/cathy-naiser/_posts/2020-05-29-do-you-like-to-look-at-houses-on-the-internet.md

 If you like to spend time looking online at the latest real estate statistics and browsing homes for sale, then you’re going to love this new app.

-If you haven’t heard yet, the new Keller Williams app just launched and it’s fantastic. **To download it, all you have to do is text “KW15TB9I” to 87778.** You’ll get a link sent to you and you can download the app right on your phone by clicking the aforementioned link.
+If you haven’t heard yet, the new Keller Williams app just launched and it’s fantastic.&nbsp;

+> **To download it, all you have to do is text “KW15TB9I” to 87778.**

+You’ll get a link sent to you and you can download the app right on your phone by clicking the aforementioned link.

 {% include pullquote.html %}